-Much has been written about how parents can help lead their children to Christ, but have you ever thought about what role you, a grandparent, can play in leading your grandchildren to Christ?
+Much has been written about how parents can help lead their children to Christ, but have you ever thought about what role a grandparent can play in leading their grandchildren to Christ?

 One visitor to our website recently shared her own experience in this area:

-Leading her grandsons to Christ must have been a tremendous experience for this grandmother, as you can imagine.
+As you can imagine, leading her grandsons to Christ must have been a tremendous experience for this grandmother.
 And there’s no reason why you can’t have this same experience too.
-You may not actually get to be there when your grandchildren make the decision (although you may), but you can definitely play a key role at every stage along the way.
+You may not actually get to be there when your grandchildren make the decision to follow Jesus (although you may), but you can definitely play a key role at every stage along the way.
 Here are some ideas:

 After prayer, one of the surest ways to get your grandchildren interested in the gospel is to begin living it out yourself.
 This means more than simply going to church.
-It means modeling the character of Christ in through your love, encouragement, and wisdom.
-If you live out your faith, over time, your grandchildren will come to see that something is different about your life.
+It means modeling the character of Christ through your love, encouragement, and wisdom.
+If you live out your faith in the power of the Spirit, over time, your grandchildren will come to see that something is different about your life.
 And you can count on their inquisitive young minds to begin asking what it is.

 Don’t be shy about your Christian faith, but don’t be pushy about it either.
 Look for opportunities to draw conversations with your grandchildren back to God.
 For example, if you’re out on a nature hike with your grandkids, use the splendor of creation to direct their attention back to the One who made it all — God.
 Children are looking for this sort of spiritual guidance, so don’t be afraid to give it to them.